ShiZhuming/ShiZhuming.github.io/_pages/about.md

 ------
 Mentors: Yang Cai (Yale University).

 We focus on lower bounds of regret in No-regret learning algorithms in self-play games.
-Our perpose is to achieve a near optimal lower bound of no-regret learning in games, for example, $O(1)$ lower bound.
+Our target is to achieve a near optimal lower bound of no-regret learning in games, for example, $O(1)$ lower bound.
 Numerical experiments are employed in our research.
 This research is still in process.

 October 2021 - October 2022 Undergraduate Research